-16 Ultimate parent company and parent company of larger group
+18 Ultimate parent company and parent company of larger group

-The company's immediate parent undertaking is Golftee LP4 Limited, a company incorporated in the United Kingdom.
+As at the year end, the company's immediate parent undertaking was Golftee LP4 Limited, a company incorporated in the United Kingdom.
 The directors consider the ultimate controlling party to be the trustees of the Michael Noble Will Trusts.